Detecting the ‘Bang’ from the Big Bang

 Alan Guth is the Victor F. Weisskopf Professor of Physics at the Massachusetts Institute of Technology in Boston, Massachusetts.

-Lawrence Krauss is foundation professor and director of The ASU Origins Project at Arizona State University in Tempe, Arizona.
+Lawrence Krauss is director and foundation professor at The ASU Origins Project at Arizona State University in Tempe, Arizona.
 He is the author of Quantum Man: Richard Feynman’s Life in Science (W.W.
 Norton and Company, 2011).

 John Kovac is an associate professor in astronomy and physics at Harvard University in Boston, Massachusetts.